Dynamic or Static

 ream export, you don't have to use the

-<a> elements on every page, so pages with dynamic routes will be covered if they are referenced in other pages.
+<a> elements on every page, so pages with dynamic path will be covered if they are referenced in other pages.